Hay! hope you are doing great.

 Usually, an ESR meter can do all the job for you but when it comes to SMD components it doesn’t come as handy as smart tweezer.
 If you decide to go with ESR, you will be fine but smart tweezer (Amazon link) is fun and a wonderful tool to have in your lab, in my opinion.

-The real problem with smart tweezers is, they are little expensive.
-The last time I checked its price was around $300, you can see its current price by visiting on Amazon.
+The real problem with smart tweezers is, they are expensive.
+The last time I checked its price was around $300.
 But besides using it just to test capacitors, it can be your awesome portable LCR meter too.

 All the measuring steps are the same as I discussed above for ESR meter.